 The attack itself is quite widespread in terms of occurrences due to its popularity and mass availability, which comes from the fact that it is simply easy to set up.
-However, without the exact knowledge of what you are doing most such attacks are predestined to fail.
+However, without the exact knowledge of what you are doing most such attacks have the destiny of failure.

 What Does the Attack Include?

-A brute force attack consists of a predefined “wordlist” of username(s) and passwords which are then combined into one text file.
-This file is then used in combination with various types of different programs/software towards the login form fields of your website, or through any file, your application may have that accept user login data in attempts to find a possible match.
+A WordPress brute force attack consists of a predefined “wordlist” of username(s) and passwords combined into one text file.
+This file is then also combined with various types of different programs/software towards the login form fields of your website, or through any file, your application may have that accept user login data in attempts to find a possible match.